 Murray also published two verse novels: The Boys Who Stole the Funeral (Cancarnet Press, 1989), and Fredy Neptune: A Novel in Verse (Farrar, Straus and Giroux, 1999), which centers around the picaresque life of German-Australian sailor Friedrich Boettcher, a kind of Nordic hero who witnesses and records, in the demotic style, the foibles of his age.

-About his work a reviewer for The Guardian wrote: “The great bulk of Murray’s poetry [is] unlike anything else in the world of modern writing.
+About Murray’s work a reviewer for the Guardian wrote: “The great bulk of Murray’s poetry [is] unlike anything else in the world of modern writing.
 It is above controversy, about modernism and traditionalism and remains a challenge to whatever is left of contemporary commitment to verse.”
 Murray has said that he has a “vital interest in giving utterance and form to hitherto unexpressed elements of Australian mind and character” while drawing inspiration from “Australian landscape, folklore, history, war, technology, deserts.”